What is Frost Heave

 In FDM we care about our customers and we evaluate all requests and testing requirements coming from them, even in cases of single customized machines.

-Contact FDM and get immediate feedback on feasibility and costs for your projects, with 100% transparency, know-how and commitment in the service of your requirement.
+Contact FDM you will have immediate answers on feasibility and costs for your projects, with maximum transparency and professionalism, for over 70 years.